Register for Holt Adoptee Camp! Sign Up →

 Holt begins work in Ethiopia

-In 2007, Holt established an international adoption program in Ethiopia to help orphaned and vulnerable children join loving, permanent families.
-Holt also began exploring ways to help strengthen families at risk of separation.
-The following year, in 2008, Holt introduced a family strengthening program to help struggling families in Ethiopia grow strong and self-reliant, and able to provide for their children.
+In 2007, Holt establishes an international adoption program in Ethiopia to help orphaned and vulnerable children join loving, permanent families.
+Holt also begins exploring ways to help strengthen families at risk of separation.
+In 2008, Holt introduces a family strengthening program to help struggling families in Ethiopia grow strong and self-reliant, and able to provide for their children.

 2010s